ncsa/pdbkup/README.md

   * Minimum required version of parallel.
   * Options `--sqlmaster` and `--sqlworker` are relatively new and don't work well before Jan 2017.
 Change this only at your own risk.
+* PATH = /usr/local/bin
+  * Update this if parallel was installed to a custom location
+  * NOTE: parallel also installs the `sql` command and expects it to be accessible in the PATH

 For more information and for a list of valid strings for DB_VENDOR, see:
 * [GNU Parallel option --sqlmaster](https://www.gnu.org/software/parallel/man.html)